johnivore/gitstat/README.md

 ## About

-Gitstat is a simple tool to check if your git repos have local changes and succinctly output a summary.

 ![(screenshot)](images/screenshots/screenshot.png?raw=true "Basic usage")

 ```
 Usage: gitstat [OPTIONS] COMMAND [ARGS]...

-  Succinctly display information about one or more git repositories.
-Gitstat
+  Succinctly display information about git repositories.
+Gitstat looks for
-  looks for unstaged changes, uncommitted changes, untracked/unignored
+  unstaged changes, uncommitted changes, untracked/unignored files, unpushed
-  files, unpushed commits, and whether a pull from upstream is required.
+  commits, and whether a pull from upstream is required.

   If no paths are specified on the command line, gitstat will show
   information about repos it is tracking.
-(Use "track" to track repo(s).)
+(Use "gitstat track" to track
+  repo(s).)

   Run "gitstat COMMAND --help" for help about a specific command.